haoling-m/stormdrop/README.md

 ## Reference
 #### `stormdrop()`
-This is the pseudo-randomization function that accepts the 2 following arguments.
+This is the pseudo-randomization function that accepts the following argument.

-`state` is an array with 1 32-bit unsigned integer initialized with any value.

 `entropy` is a 32-bit unsigned integer initialized with any value or the previous pseudo-random number result.